 The purpose of data governance is to establish a culture that ensures that institutional data is both secure and available to those who should have access to it.
 The policies and procedures delineated below serve as useful guidance to data stewards, users, and seekers alike.
 Data is a vital institutional asset that must be used legally and ethically.
-College records exist for the purposes of the business of the college.
 Requests for data are subject to many considerations, including:

 - Data sensitivity